Data Centers in Oklahoma

 Power Analysis

-Power Grid Reliability: The power grid supporting Oklahoma's primary data center markets is well-engineered.
-Facilities typically have access to redundant power feeds from separate substations, ensuring high levels of uptime.
+Power Grid Reliability: The state's power grid is well-engineered to support industrial customers.
+Data center corridors typically have access to redundant power feeds and multi-substation support, ensuring high levels of uptime.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are located to serve the key business centers of Oklahoma City and Tulsa, supporting industries like energy, aerospace, and logistics.
-This proximity provides low-latency access for local enterprise operations.
+Proximity To Key Business Districts: Data centers in Oklahoma City and Tulsa serve the state's primary economic hubs, supporting industries like energy, aerospace, and logistics.
+Proximity enables low-latency connectivity for local enterprise operations.

 Natural Disaster Risk